gipi/abstruct/DESIGN.md

 raw data; it would be necessary a method to check/fix discordant values (another problem would be, what values has priority).

+The physical order of the fields should be the order with which the fields are defined and the unpacking should follow that order.

 ### ``pack()``

 Here is a little complicated because one possibility is that we set the data